Central America Explorer

 You’ll be crossing the borders between seven countries on this trip and while the process is usually straightforward, you may need to be patient.
 Make sure you’ve got your best car game ready in case of any delays!

-Central America is tropical, so expect a hot and humid climate.
-Make sure you protect yourself from the sun, wear comfortable, light clothing and stay hydrated – especially when out on walking tours.
+Central America is generally hot and humid year-round.
+At nighttime and in locations at higher elevations it can get chilly.
+Protect yourself from the sun, bring light clothing you can layer and a waterproof jacket, and stay hydrated.
 Air conditioning may not always be available in your rooms.
-Occasionally, properties may require an additional charge for the use of air conditioning.
+Occasionally, properties may require an additional charge for air conditioning.

 The homestay in San Juan La Laguna is a wonderful opportunity to experience everyday life.
 Facilities are basic and multi-share but comfortable, with a shared bathroom.
 A hearty homecooked dinner will be served during your stay, which can be a lot more basic than what you're used to.